pinpox/gitea-matrix-bot/README.md

 - Set `POST Content Type` to `applicatino/json`
 - Add a secret (passphrase, password)

-It will probably like this:
+It will probably look like this:
 ![gitea scrot](./gitea-scrot.png "Gitea Screenshot")